-The benefits of coloring pages:
+The advantages of coloring pages:

 2) Color recognition

 6) Building motor abilities

-7) Focus - Paying attention to a single job for a length of time is essential for coloring and for all sorts of things throughout one's life.
+7) Focus - Taking notice of a single job for a length of time is needed for coloring and for all sorts of things throughout one's life.

 8) Borders - Another thing that kids gain from coloring pages, with preprinted pictures on them, is how to accept limits.
 While a toddler or preschooler might scribble all over a coloring sheet, with no respect for the limits (lines on the coloring page), as the kid grows older, they will start to appreciate those lines, and make an effort to color in between them.
 While I encourage blank paper coloring for free expression as frequently as possible, for lots of preschoolers pre-printed coloring pages are their first direct exposure to printed limits.
 This early direct exposure to limits in print, will be a huge help when handwriting time happens, and the kid has to appreciate the limits of the preprinted handwriting lines on the paper.

 9) Turning point - This is the last little "importance" of coloring that I will point out for now, and that is that coloring in the lines is a milestone, a sense of accomplishment, the initial step towards a successful academic career for lots of kids.
 For lots of kids coloring in the lines is just as crucial as counting to 10, counting to 100, reciting the alphabet, discovering the reproduction truths, etc. It's a milestone that states "yes I can" do whatever I stumble upon, and it offers kids with pride, a sense of self worth, and helps them to feel accepted in a society that is frequently quick to judge, and slow to react.
 This sense of accomplishment will carry them through life, and assist them not to quit so quickly, when something brand-new occurs.